Contents

 The impedance of a trace is determined by the physical dimensions of the trace (trace width and thickness), dielectric constant, and distance to the reference plane (dielectric thickness) of the board material.
 It ranges between 25 and 125 Ohms.
 The following factors impact the impedance of PCBA:

-Factors affecting the impedance of PCB trace
+Factors affecting the impedance of a PCB trace

 - Width (w) and thickness (T) of the copper signal trace (top and bottom)